IGC 2026 News

-The Fall IGC is held the second week in September, runs Monday through Friday (September 8-12, 2025), and is limited to 30 students.
-The Fall IGC features three Open Mic nights where all students are encouraged to get up and play as many as a total of five songs over the three nights.
+The Fall IGC is held the second week in September, runs Monday through Friday (September 14-18, 2026), and is limited to 26 students.
+The Fall IGC features three Open Mic nights where all students are encouraged to get up and play.
 No one is required to play at all, but the opportunity is there for everyone to work on their performing skills.
 We also hold a Performance Workshop the first full day where a few students play something for the group and then get feedback and comments from the staff as to how they could improve on stage.

 Both camps include morning workshops with small group sessions, songwriting and individual instruction in the afternoons, evening sessions with varying emphases, and late-night jams in the historic Pueblo building.
 There is even some free time to practice, collaborate with others, or just enjoy the beautiful grounds of the Green Mountain Retreat.